Tamable/fractal-tree/README.md

 -- Future plans --
 * Add color to the tree.
-* Add leaves to the tree.
-* Make the leaves fall.
+* Add leaves to the tree and enable the leaves to fall.
 * Render multiple trees with a varying initial line (i.e., trunk) length.